· ai and git · 12 min read

 fix tests

-This is normal – and even more common when AI generates code in iterations.
-But it doesn’t need to be part of the permanent record.
+This is normal, and it’s even more common when AI generates code in steps.
+But it doesn’t have to be part of the permanent record.

 git rebase -i HEAD~6

-This opens an editor with the last 6 commits.
-Reorder, squash, reword, or drop:
+This opens an editor showing the last 6 commits; here you can reorder, squash, reword, or drop your commits.
+Here is how:

 • squash (s): merge into the commit above, combine messages